Melt and Pour Soap Designs Using Delicate Embeds

 This can be a little bit trickier as there are a lot of fine lines in the fondant mold itself.
 The soap can easily pull apart when you are trying to unmold as we did with the larger fondant mat in the above example.

 The trick here, is a little different.
-Once you pour the soap into the mold, you need to squeegee it out very gently, because the mold is so shallow you could actually pull the soap right out of it.
+Using a funnel cup pour the soap into the mold, you need to squeegee it out very gently, because the mold is so shallow you could actually pull the soap right out of it.

 Squeegee the soap very gently let it dry completely this should also take about 15 to 30 minutes.